pcdslab/PCDSLab.github.io/README.md

-# The Drummond Lab main website
+# The Saeed Lab Webpage

 Our website, http://drummondlab.org, is a [GitHub Pages](https://pages.github.com/) site built with [Jekyll](https://jekyllrb.com/) and [Bootstrap](http://getboostrap.com), originally pulled from [Trevor Bedford's site](http://bedford.io) in 2015 and heavily modified.

-# Editing the site

-Here's a step-by-step guide to making modifications to the site, focused initially on adding typical content.
+# How to add content and your self in the lab webpage
+Because the website code is hosted on GitHub, any lab member can contribute (and this is the intention) to the site.
+The general pattern will be: (1) Fork the repository to your own account; (2) Clone your fork to your laptop; (3) Make changes (e.g., add a new post to News or update your bio) to your local copy; (4) Test those changes by running a local version of the website; (5) If your changes don't break the website, commit your changes to your fork's remote; (6) Open a pull request from your fork to the main repository.
+Once the PR is open, the website administrator will review the changes and merge them into the main website.

 You'll need a working Unix-like environment and working knowledge of Git, [Markdown](https://daringfireball.net/projects/markdown/syntax), HTML, and Unix commands.

+If you are doing something new and more complex changes then you can follow the steps in #Complex Changes.
+For usual things follow the steps below.

+## Add your self as team member
+1. Fork a local copy at https://github.com/pcdslab/PCDSLab.github.io
+2. Change directory to \team\_posts
+3. Copy one of the .md files and rename it as follows: Date_when_you_joined_lab-LastName-FirstName.md
+4. Put in all the relevant information in the .md file above.
+5. Put in your picture in assets/images/team/Last_name_picture.jpg (make sure that the dimension of your picture is same as Dr. Saeed - this makes it a nice grid-like structure)
+6. Once you are done with this - commit your changes and push to the main branch (with appropriate comments).
+7. Pull request from the forked repo for merging the changes (with appropriate comments).
+8. website administrator will review and approve.

+## Complex Changes (follow this)
+Here's a step-by-step guide to making (more complex) modifications to the site, focused initially on adding typical content.
 You'll need a working Ruby installation, with gems for Jekyll, GitHub Pages, and their dependencies installed.
 For now, if you need help getting set up, ask someone who's already up and running.

-## Clone the repository

 If you're a member of the [Drummond Lab team](https://github.com/orgs/drummondlab/teams/drummond-lab-team), you have access to the website repository.